yolken/yolken-blog/site/_posts/2023-05-29-goodbye-san-francisco.md

 the police leadership, and a majority of the Board of Supervisors (the legislative body for SF), really just don't seem to care one bit about what's happening.
-Sure, they will occasionally rant in public and promise to fix things [^4], but after a quick surge of activity, things just go back to their previous state or get worse.
+Sure, they will occasionally rant in public and promise to fix things [^4], but after a quick surge of activity, the streets just go back to their previous state or get worse.

 ## Why it matters